-The Asheville Social Security Disability lawyers with Farmer & Morris Law, PLLC can help you and your family gather information to file for disability benefits or appeal a denial.
+The Asheville Social Security Disability lawyers with Farmer & Morris Law, PLLC, can help you and your family gather information to file for disability benefits or appeal a denial.
 Call us today for a free case consultation.

 Services Offered by the Asheville Social Security Office